Zst0514/Literatures-on-Homomorphic-Encryption/General Resources/Conference.md

 - TODS (ACM Transactions on Database Systems)
 - TCAD (IEEE Transactions on Computer-Aided Design of Integrated Circuits And System)
 - TVLSI (IEEE Transactions on Very Large Scale Integration (VLSI) Systems)
+- TETC (IEEE Transactions on Emerging Topics in Computing)
 - JPDC (Journal of Parallel and Distributed Computing)